This is my review of The Ritz-Carlton Kyoto hotel.

 The Ritz-Carlton Battery Park in New York is endemic of this, in my view.
 The hotel has virtually no public space – there is basically a reception desk and lifts to the rooms when you enter.
 (It does have a decent bar overlooking the Hudson.)
 Where is the luxury in this?
 It felt as if the hotel was only there so that Marriott could sell The Ritz-Carlton-branded apartments in the same complex for a premium price.
 The Ritz-Carlton Boston where I have also stayed suffers from similar issues.

-My last visit to a R-C was Penha Longha just outside Lisbon.
+My last visit was Penha Longha just outside Lisbon.
 This was, frankly, poor, particularly the pool.
 The hotel was a neglected adjunct to a golf course.

 The buzz surrounding The Ritz-Carlton Kyoto since it opened three years ago had been impressive, however.
 As we never ate in the restaurants or used the spa we didn’t get the full experience, but what we saw impressed the heck out of us.